 - Books, book chapters, technical reports, transcripts, papers, interviews and conference papers are available through LocatorPlus.
 Many of the web-based documents are preserved in the NLM Digital Collection for Health Policy and Services Research.

 These specialized HSR search filters are intended for researchers, clinicians, health policy analysts and planners.
 The filters will assist in searching PubMed for: Appropriateness, Process assessment, Outcomes assessment, Costs, Economics, Qualitative research, or Quality Improvement.
 Searches can be further limited to a broad (sensitive) or narrow (specific) search.
 Other available filters include:

 Grey Literature is material that is not published through regular book-publishing channels, is not subject to formal bibliographic control and can be difficult to identify and obtain.
 This summary report discusses the concept of Grey Literature and its importance to Health Services Research.

-Continuously in operation since 1995 and containing over 10,000 active reports, HSRProj is a database of citations to research-in-progress funded by federal, state, private organizations, and foundation grants and contracts.
+Continuously in operation since 1995 and containing over 15,000 active reports, HSRProj is a database of citations to research-in-progress funded by federal, state, private organizations, and foundation grants and contracts.
 It is built upon a database developed in 1990 by staff of the AcademyHealth (formerly the Academy for Health Services Research and Health Policy) and the Cecil Sheps Center at the University of North Carolina with funding from the Pew Charitable Trusts.
 It provides access to information about research-in-progress before results are available in published form.
-An HSRProj Fact Sheet is available.

 HSRR is a searchable database of information about research datasets and instruments/indices.
 Users may examine and compare characteristics of some of the resources employed in Health Services Research, and the Behavioral and Social Sciences.
 The database includes brief descriptions of research resources and links to PubMed.
 It also includes URLs of providers for additional information or access to the resources.